 Swimming isn’t recommended — waters reach only 40 degrees Fahrenheit in the summer months — but you can spend a few hours unwinding on the lake or trying your luck fishing for cutthroat trout.

-Just as the sun’s about to set, take a short drive back west to Avalanche Peak.
+If you still have time before sunset, drive back west to Avalanche Peak.
 Embark on a short mile-long hike up to the bowl of the peak and watch the sky’s colors swirl as the sun sets beyond the Absaroka Mountains before you turn back down the trail, lit by the alpine glow.

 For dinner, Beartooth BBQ in West Yellowstone is a classic choice.
 Tuck into a tray of sliced beef brisket, cowboy caviar and green-chile creamed corn.
 Cheers to a weekend well spent with one of the dozen or so frosty local beers on tap.